No products in the cart.

 - DESIGN DIFFERENT TYPES OF GARDENS.
 What would a Japanese garden look like?
 Or an English garden?
 What colors would you find in a desert garden?
 What types of plants would you find in a tropical garden?

 - MAKE A MEMORABLE CARD.
-Instead of building a BIG garden out of cardboard, make a miniature version out of cardstock for a beautiful keepsake Mother’s or Father’s Day card (we have a card-sized version you can print and cut out as part of our free printable template!).
+Instead of building a BIG garden out of cardboard, make a miniature version out of cardstock for a beautiful keepsake kid-made Mother’s or Father’s Day card, as we did (we have a greeting card template you can print and cut out as part of our free printable template set!).

 If this enchanted garden play has set your heart a-flutter, you might also like our cardboard box city neighborhood, upcycled toadstool gnome home, or recycled pet play tank (a great way to use up a cardboard box!).
 Be sure to check out our 100 Little Homes STEAM-Building Challenge as well!